-Thais employ a number of sauces and seasonings in food preparation and each plays its own role.
+Thai cuisine employs a number of sauces and seasonings in food preparation and each plays its own role.
 The number of different labels and bottles can, however, be mind-boggling, so below is a brief description of the major sauces and their uses.
 This is not a comprehensive list.

 Things start to get confusing with dark/black soy sauce since there are many varieties, each with its own subtleties and varying levels of sweetness.
 I keep two on hand, one sweet bottle and one that contains molasses and is bolder and less sweet.
 Dark soy sauce is thicker than white or thin soy sauce, with a viscous, syrupy consistency.
-They are very different from dark soy sauces made in other Asian countries.
+It is different than Chinese dark soy sauce.

-Dark/Black Soy Sauce (see ew dahm): Sometimes labelled as stir fry seasoning sauce (not to be confused with the seasoning sauce mentioned above), this is a strong and bold, salty and somewhat sweet soy sauce with a strong molasses flavour.
+Dark/Black Soy Sauce is sometimes labelled as stir fry seasoning sauce (not to be confused with the seasoning sauce mentioned above), this is a strong and bold, salty and somewhat sweet soy sauce with a strong molasses flavour.

-Dark Sweet Soy Sauce (see ew waan): Not dissimilar to Indonesian kecap manis, this syrupy sauce is thick, dark, and sweet.
+Dark Sweet Soy Sauce is not dissimilar to Indonesian kecap manis.
+This syrupy sauce is thick, dark, and sweet.
 This is an essential ingredient in pad see ew and is often used as a dipping sauce.

 Sukiyaki sauce is served alongside sukiyaki (also called steamboat or hot pot), a communal dish where a pot of simmering broth at the table is used for cooking fresh ingredients such as dumplings and vegetables.
 Suki sauce was developed to accompany the Thai variation of the steamboat, and is suitable for pretty much vegetable you'd have along with your hot pot.
 Not a traditional preparation, but I also enjoy it mixed through noodles because it takes four seconds and sometimes I want four second noodles.

 Thai sweet chilli sauce is a versatile condiment that can be used as a dipping sauce or marinade for just about anything.
 Its name, nam jim gai, translates to chicken dipping sauce as it is served with grilled chicken.
-This sauce is excellent with grilled foods or deep fried foods of joy like spring rolls.
+This sauce is excellent with grilled foods or deep fried foods like spring rolls.

-Sriracha, which is not pronounced like see-rah-cha or see-rah-chee (it's see-rah-shah), is available in varying degrees of heat, this bright red garlicky chilli sauce also appears to be one of the most popular non ketchup table condiments in many countries outside of Thailand, but there is a gulf of difference between Thai sriracha and the style of Huy Fung and Flying Goose brands.
-The difference is that Thai versions are a little sweeter than those popularly available in North America and European supermarkets.
+Sriracha, which is not pronounced like see-rah-cha or see-rah-chee (it's see-rah-shah), is available in varying degrees of heat.
+This bright red garlicky chilli sauce also appears to be one of the most popular non ketchup table condiments in many countries outside of Thailand, but there is a gulf of difference between Thai sriracha and the style of Huy Fung and Flying Goose brands.
+The difference is Thai versions are a little sweeter, less garlicky, and thinner than those popularly available in North America and European supermarkets.
 I love both and use them liberally.